Dallas, TX 75201

 Oak Cliff Nature Preserve

-45. Haunted Dallas: Every city has supposed haunted places, and armed with a little historical knowledge and a good camera, visitors may just find something unexpected at these places around town (please note: these venues are only allegedly haunted, and may not be free admission to enter), including: Sons of Hermann Hall in Deep Ellum, Historic West End, Millermore Mansion at Old City Park, The Adolphus Hotel, Majestic Theatre, White Rock Lake, Lizard Lounge and Hotel Lawrence.
+45. Haunted Dallas: Every city has supposed haunted places, and armed with a little historical knowledge and a good camera, visitors may just find something unexpected at these places around town (please note: these venues are only allegedly haunted, and may not be free admission to enter), including: Sons of Hermann Hall in Deep Ellum, Historic West End, Millermore Mansion at Old City Park, The Adolphus Hotel, Majestic Theatre and White Rock Lake.

 46. Federal Reserve Bank of Dallas’ The Economy in Action Exhibit: Through interactive exhibits and multimedia displays, learn about the Federal Reserve, money and the economy.
 Visitors will see exhibits about historical money, the founding of the FED, monetary policy, moving money and more.
 2200 N. Pearl St., 214-922-5276